AomandeNiuma/timeit_compare/README.md

 # timeit_compare

-Based on the timeit library, timeit_compare can time multiple statements and provide comparison results.
+Based on the timeit library, timeit_compare can conveniently measure execution times of multiple statements and provide some basic descriptive statistics to compare the results.

 ------------------------------

 ## Installation

-You can run the following command to install the package.
+To install the package, run the following command:

 ```commandline
 pip install timeit_compare